nimrossum/research-project/docs/main.typ

 We chose to include/exclude certain file extensions, to focus the results on code files.

-In general, file extensions associated with code were included, while binary files like images, videos, and audio files were excluded.
+In general, file extensions commonly associated with code were included, while binary files like images, videos, and audio files as well as miscellaneous files were excluded.

 If any extensions were found that were neither included nor excluded, an automatic warning was reported in the console, in order to consider whether it should be included or excluded.